mathraim/deepmath/README.md

 Machine learnnning library build only on numpy for educational purposes

-It will be my collection of machine learning algorithms implemented only numpy and set up in a package
+It will be my collection of machine learning algorithms implemented only numpy and set up in a package.
+It is planned to Convolutional and Reccurent Layers classes, and just usual mahchhine learning methods

 The examples of using deepmath is represented in **test** folder.